open/close all folders

 - Super Speed: He outruns Inuyasha pretty easily.
 Complete with Speed Echoes in the anime.

-- Super Strength: According to Word of God, a one-armed Sesshomaru's strength is equal to Inuyasha's total strength.
+- Super Strength: According to Word of God, Sesshomaru's strength in one arm is equal to the strength in Inuyasha's entire body.

-- Note that this is a valid, if showy way to refer to oneself in the japanese language, and, in Sesshoumaru's case, probably meant to be an aristocratic way of talking.
+- Third-Person Person: "This Sesshomaru", in the Japanese version; "I, Sesshomaru" in the English dub.
+This is a valid, if showy way to refer to oneself in the Japanese language, and, in Sesshomaru's case, probably meant to be an aristocratic way of talking.

 - The Unfavourite: A major element of his characterization revolves around his dissatisfaction with the thought that their father favored Inuyasha over himself.
 It's only after he moves beyond his daddy issues that he's finally able to obtain his own sword Bakusaiga.